jeevanjoseph/oci-notes/Database.md

 * Pre-defined service names
   * Provide different performance for the clients.
+  * Consumer group settings can be changed via the console.
+This lets sex max time on queries etc.
   * __High__
     * dedicates most resources to run the queries.
     * supports fewest number of concurrent sql executions = 3; reguardless of the number of CPUs